 Welcome to The Hedge School Podcast.
 It’s dedicated to conversations about building a new folk culture – one which is deeply rooted in our native knowledge and traditions.
 The Hedge School was born from a belief that the personal, social and environmental problems we’re facing today have arisen not just as a result of our profound disconnection from the beautiful animate world around us, but a lack of rootedness in our ancestral traditions.
 So this work is about reclaiming ancient wisdom – not to try to recreate a long-lost past, but to use that wisdom to help us build authentic traditions for today.

 In our podcast series, we’ll be offering you conversations with people who can sprinkle a few breadcrumbs to help us find our way back home through this dark forest of our forgetting.
 The wisdom contained in myth and folk tales; connecting with our places; reclaiming our indigenous roots, the practice of traditional crafts and old ways of knowing – and so much more.

 The Hedge School Podcast is brought to you thanks to the generosity of our supporters on Patreon.
-You can support The Hedge School podcast for as little as US$1 per month – please do check out our Patreon page.
+You can support our podcast for as little as US$1 per month – please do check out our Patreon page.